M45 - The Pleiades Star Cluster

-The Pleiades, the beautiful Seven Sisters of the night sky, also the easiest and most impressive star cluster to photograph!
+The Pleiades, also known as the beautiful Seven Sisters, is the easiest and most impressive star cluster to photograph the night sky!

 Object Designation: M45